Listen to music at Fenton House

 Experience the sound of early music

-The musicians will move around the house, spending time on different instruments, giving you a chance to compare the sound of a virginals to a spinet; or decide which harpsichord strikes a chord with you.
+The musicians move around the house, spending time on different instruments, giving you a chance to compare the sound of a virginals to a spinet; or decide which harpsichord strikes a chord with you.

-A unique collection of historic instruments
+An unusual collection of historic instruments

 The story of the instruments

 Interestingly, the provenance of many of the instruments is open to debate.
-Benton Fletcher himself was sceptical of some of the claimed attributions and the provenance of some instruments remains unknown to this day.
+Benton Fletcher himself was sceptical of some of the claimed attributions and the true provenance of some instruments remains unknown to this day.

 Things to see and do at Fenton House